ngl4/formation_journey/AlgoMarathon/Arrays/PairLearning/README.md

 - It is so cool to see that he can use his intuition and test out a lot of trials and errors in his mind already.

+## Jiyoon (04/27/22)

+**Reflection & Takeaways**
+We went over [the same cell Towers problem]() and this time I was able to see a different approach to the problem and visualization of the problem in the lens of another programmer.

+I had a great session with Jiyoon.
+She was prepared to come in the session and share her understanding of the problem.
+She walked through the problem with visualization that helped me to understand it better.
+She was also able to clearly verbalize her thought process and was really patience in explaining the problem slowly in the session.

+I have learned something new regarding the O(n) time and space complexity - I feel like Jiyoon has a really good understanding on them.
+She explains to me the importance to talk about `what “n” means` and `the importance to apply the complexity based on the problem scenario, instead of just assuming` all for loop is going to return O(n) and all nested for loop will return O(n^2).
+This is a really good point and I will keep it in mind whenever I run into future algo problem.

+##